hunterliu1003/vibrary/README.md

 # Enter the library name you want (e.g: my-library-name):
 ```

-3. There are other built-in scripts in the repository.
+3. There are other built-in scripts in the repo.

 ```bash
 # Start dev server and rebuild lib on change